 Depending on whom you want to see the report, you can switch certain permissions on or off.
-For instance, it’s probably handy to let department heads view and index the information.
+For instance, you can allow department heads to view and index information.
 They can highlight key details by selecting slicers and filters.

 Sharing and Collaborating

-As with all logistics software, Power BI has a central control function, so that data management processes can be overseen at an executive level.
+As with all logistics software, Power BI has a central control function, so data management processes can be overseen at an executive level.
 In most businesses, however, multiple dashboards are set up for different departments, and they’re maintained by senior figures.
 The App Workspaces function is an easy way to share and collectively edit these dashboards.

-On Premises Data Gateway
+On-Premise Data Gateway

 Power BI Mobile

-Flow and Power Apps
+Flow and PowerApps

-The Microsoft Flow and Power apps provide additional tools for dashboard organization and integration.
+Microsoft business software, Flow and PowerApps, provide additional tools for dashboard organization and integration.
 They make it easier to establish parameters for reports and structure information in an optimal way.
 For instance, if you apply a threshold data alert for specific visuals on the dashboard, the system will launch a workflow when the target is reached.

 Some businesses find themselves in need of faster, more dynamic reports.
 The Stream Analytics function is good for this because it supports the smooth streaming of information to the dashboard.
 It is becoming increasingly important for Internet of Things scenarios, as it can bring machine sensor data into the dashboard too.